Enabling clinical use of foundation models for computational pathology: Methods

 \subsubsection{Ahus}

-The Ahus cohort comprised a retrospective consecutive series of 224 patients who underwent surgical resection for colon cancer at Akershus University Hospital, Norway, between 1998 and 2000.\cite{bondi2005expression,skrede2020deep} FFPE tissue blocks were transferred to ICGI, where one H\&E-stained slide per patient was prepared and digitized using both Aperio AT2 and NanoZoomer XR scanners.
+The Ahus cohort comprised a retrospective consecutive series of 224 patients who underwent surgical resection for colon cancer at Akershus University Hospital, Norway, between 1988 and 2000.\autocite{bondi2005expression,skrede2020deep} FFPE tissue blocks were transferred to ICGI, where one H\&E-stained slide per patient was prepared and digitised using both Aperio AT2 and NanoZoomer XR scanners.
 After application of the general exclusion criteria (Supplementary Fig. 1), 206 patients were eligible.
-Of these, 69 were included in the LNM prediction analysis and 160 in the survival outcome prediction analysis.
+Of these, 69 were included in the LNM prediction analysis and 58 in the survival outcome prediction analysis.